SAP-samples/btp-end-to-end-scenario-use-cases/build-process-automation/s4hane2e/README.md

     ![s4hana](./images/formlink.png)

 2. Paste the link into a new browser tab/window to open it.
+> [!NOTE]
+> If you face any authorization issue open the link in an incognito window.

 3. Select the dropdown button for the **Customer Name** field.
 You can see all the customer names fetched by the action project from the **SAP S/4HANA System**.